uesleibros/wasabi/README.md

 - **Connection doesn't drop.** The socket stays active regardless of polling frequency.
 - **No infinite loop required.** Simple send/receive/disconnect workflows work fine.

+## Research

+The [`research/`](research) directory contains detailed design notes, investigation logs, and reference materials for every major subsystem in Wasabi.
+It is intended for maintainers and advanced users who want to understand *why* certain decisions were made, not just *what* the code does.
+Each subfolder covers a specific topic (TLS verification, pointer fixes, the zlib stdcall hunt, permessage-deflate, Happy Eyeballs, MTU discovery, MQTT, proxies, batching, zero‑copy, TCP tuning, fragmentation, reconnect backoff, TLS renegotiation, cryptographic random, SHA‑1, Base64, structure alignment, VBA6 compatibility, UTF‑8, and error handling) and includes relevant RFCs and Microsoft documentation links.

 ## Acknowledgements

 Wasabi was built on years of community efforts to bring real-time networking